 In BMX during the early periode of its development, at important events like a World Championship, parades were kind of common.
 Everybody loved it to walk in the Parade of Nations just before the official opening of the event.
 In the USA it is extra special because of the way of how the do this: soldiers (cadets) carying all National flags of participating countries and the National anthem was song life by a choir.
 Everybody was very enthousiastic about this official opening.

 World Champion in Pro class 20" became Gary Ellis and in Pro cruiser the World Champ was Eric Rupe.
 Superclass 20" was won by Mike King and Super cruiser class by European Claude Vuillemot of France, a fantastic result.
-Some more names of riders with a long "history" afterwards: Todd Lyons (15X), Brian Lopes (15X), Erci Carter and Todd Corbit (17X), all of USA.
-Darren Wood (GB), Armand Bonnis (F), Denis Labigang (F), Pierre Henri Sauze (F), Lisa Wright (GB), Karen Murphy (GB), Bas de Bever (NL).
+Some more names of riders with a long "BMX history" in the years afterwards: Todd Lyons (15X), Brian Lopes (15X), Eric Carter and Todd Corbit (17X), all USA riders.
+Darren Wood (GB), Armand Bonnis (F), Denis Labigang (F), Pierre Henri Sauze (F), Lisa Wright (GB), Karen Murphy (GB), Bas de Bever (NL) riders from Europe.

-BMX pioneer and old school BMX racer Scot Breitphaupt was present too during these I.BMX.F World Championships, involved as "colour man" in making a video of these worlds.
+BMX pioneer and old school BMX racer Scot Breitphaupt was present too during these I.BMX.F World Championships, involved as "colour man" in making a video and TV show of these worlds.
 Seen here is Scot co-ordinating activities with cameraman and crew.

 The presentation of awards was organized in a dark and air-conditioned hall, on the fairgrounds.
 Before each presentation a short video-clip was shown of the class concerned and after that the World Champion was asked to come to the podium, together with numbers 2 through 8.
 This gala award ceremony was very much appreciated by all foreign riders and supporters present.